Popmotion/popmotion/packages/popmotion-pose/README.md

 When an element is draggable and a user stops dragging, a special pose called `dragEnd` is automatically set.

-You can decide what animation fires by using `transition`:
+You can decide what animation fires by using the `transition` property:

 ```javascript
 const props = {